 If the Architect is contacted first, he will be able to expand any design ideas you have and offer new ideas and direction that will help you realize every detail of your vision.
 The Builder will be able to help keep the project within your budget and will be a great help in bringing most, if not all, of your ideas into reality.
 The Architect and the Builder have their strengths and weaknesses so the team approach will get the best from both and create the most successful outcome.

-Our 12 Reasons why you should hire an architect might help clarifying as to how architects and builders typically work together.
+Learn more about why you should hire an architect and how architects and builders typically work together.

 Whoever is contacted first, it’s a team effort to give you the best design within your budget that fulfills your design vision.